 Creative Commons Attribution-NonCommercial-NoDerivs (CC-BY-NC-ND): for non-commercial purposes, lets others distribute and copy the article, and to include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article.Creative Commons Attribution (CC-BY): available only for authors funded by organizations with which we have established an agreement with.
 For a full list please see https://www.elsevier.com/fundingbodies

 Manuscripts describing research involving human subjects must document both IRB approval/exemption and that informed consent was obtained from patients who served as subjects of the investigation.
 A statement about HIPAA compliance is also necessary for human studies from the United States and other countries in which the protection of patient information by obtaining patient consent is required by law.
-In the event that either the Editor or referees question the propriety of the human investigation with respect to the risk to the subjects or to the means of obtaining informed consent, SURGERY may request more detailed information about the safeguards employed and the procedures used to obtain consent.
-Minutes of the local human experimentation committees that reviewed and approved the research may also be requested.Animal experiments
+In the event that either the Editor or referees question the propriety of the human investigation with respect to the risk to the subjects or to the means of obtaining informed consent, SURGERY OPEN SCIENCE may request more detailed information about the safeguards employed and the procedures used to obtain consent.
+Minutes of the local human experimentation committees that reviewed and approved the research may also be requested.All human studies that are prospective, whether they are randomized or not, MUST be registered in a national or international registry available to the public before they can be published.
+A readily available registry is the website clinicaltrials.gov where the study can be registered quickly and easily.

-For animal experiments, the sex of animal used must be indicated.
-If both males and females were used, the number of animals from each sex must be indicated, and it must be indicated whether the sex of animal was considered a factor in the statistical analysis of the data.
-If only one sex was used for the animal studies, the rationale for using only one sex must be indicated.
+For animal and all human experiments, the sex used must be indicated.
+If both males and females were used, the number from each sex must be indicated, and it must be indicated whether the sex was considered a factor in the statistical analysis of the data.
+If only one sex was used, the rationale for using only one sex must be indicated.
 For cell culture experiments, the sex from which primary cell cultures or tissues were obtained must be indicated.
 The authors are also encouraged to include sex of cell lines.
 If cells or tissues from both sexes were used without regard to sex, this should be indicated.

 This journal encourages you to cite underlying or relevant datasets in your manuscript by citing them in your text and including a data reference in your Reference List.
 Data references should include the following elements: author name(s), dataset title, data repository, version (where available), year, and global persistent identifier.
 Add [dataset] immediately before the reference so we can properly identify it as a data reference.
 The [dataset] identifier will not appear in your published article.